OpenMaine/maineballot/_posts/2019-11-05-Q1_Transportation.md

 * Maine's roads and infrastructure are deteriorating.
 * Makes up for some of the shortfall in gas taxes from fuel-efficient vehicles that has left the funds for highway repairs insufficient.
 * Issuing the bond opens up matching funds.
-* Interest rates are currently low, making it a good time to invest.[^3]
+* Interest rates are currently low, making it a good time to invest.

 ## Cons
 The primary arguments against this referendum are: